Cutthroat trout: Decline of the Yellowstone subspecies

+However, aggressive lake trout eradication programs have killed over 1 million lake trout since 1996, and the hope is that this will lead to a restoration of cutthroat numbers.
+Cutthroat trout co-exist with lake trout in Heart Lake, an isolated back-country lake at the head of the Heart River that gets little angling pressure.

+Habitat Risks

+Cutthroat trout also face potential risks from habitat disturbances such as stream drying, increasing water temperatures, and wildfire.
+However, the present effect of many of these risks is mitigated because cutthroat trout, which prefer colder temperatures than rainbow trout, have often been forced into colder, higher streams.
+For example, Rio Grande Cutthroat trout, which occupied 12% of their original range as of 2019, are largely limited to cold, high-elevation headwaters.
+As a result, projected warming by 2080 does not result in any current reaches becoming entirely unsuitable, with factors related to invasive species as the major predictors of persistence.

 Angling

 This 31.5 in cutthroat trout set a new Utah state record.
 As of March 26, 2011, it was the largest cutthroat trout ever caught and released in Utah.

 Cutthroat trout are prized as a gamefish, particularly by fly anglers.
 They are regulated as a gamefish in every state and province they occur in.
 From the Yellowstone cutthroat trout fishery in Yellowstone National Park, the unique Lahontan cutthroat trout fishery in Pyramid Lake in Nevada, and the small stream fisheries of the westslope cutthroat trout to saltwater angling for sea-run cutthroat trout on the Pacific coast, cutthroat trout are a popular quarry for trout anglers throughout their ranges.
 The all-tackle world record is 41 lbs caught in Pyramid Lake in December 1925.
 Their propensity to feed on aquatic and terrestrial insects make them an ideal quarry for the fly angler.

 Sea-run fishing along the Pacific Coast

 From Alaska to Northern California, coastal cutthroat trout in sea-run, resident stream and lacustrine forms are sought by anglers.
 Puget Sound in Washington is a stronghold of sea-run cutthroat trout fishing with its many tributaries and protected saltwater inlets and beaches.
 Fly anglers search for sea-run cutthroat trout along beaches, river mouths and estuaries year round.
 In the lower reaches of larger rivers, anglers in drift boats float the rivers searching for trout along the wooded shorelines.
 In addition to a cutthroat trout sport fishery managed by the Alaska Department of Fish and Game, the Federal Subsistence Management Program manages coastal cutthroat trout subsistence fisheries in Southeast Alaska.